scarothers/truth-trailers/philomena.md

 “But it had to bring a bit of laughter into it. “ “Because it’s so sad, you know.”

-1:45	Michael Hess grew up to attend George Washington University Law School.
+1:47	Michael Hess died of AIDS in 1997.

-He later became chief legal counsel to the Republican National Committee And was a key member of the Reagan and George H.W.
+1:57	Hess was a key member of the Reagan and George H.W.
 Bush administrations.

-1:52	 Michael died of AIDS in 1995.
- He was gay, but kept it largely a secret in his professional life.

-1:57	Sixsmith was BBC correspondent in Washington during the presidency of George H.W.
-Bush.
-In his book he recalls meeting a “senior White House official named Michael Hess.”
-He then used his Washington contacts to make the connection.
+2:00	Sixsmith claims he met Hess while at the BBC.

-2:09	Michael actually returned to Ireland twice during his life to locate his mother.
+2:09	Hess went to Ireland twice to find his mother.
  The nuns told him she had abandoned him.
-In reality, the church forced Philomena to sign away her rights to her son.
+In reality, the church forced her to sign away her rights to her son.